Q&A with Scott Helstrom – Gamers Garage General Manager

 Can you measure any increases in revenue or growth since you upgraded or installed the game room?

-Not really in our case as we typically are adding equipment during the build and construction phase on our projects.
-This makes it difficult to really determine if the games themselves have driven additional revenue to the properties.
+In our case, we typically add equipment during the build and construction phase of our projects.
+This makes it difficult to determine if the games have driven additional revenue to the properties.
 I can say that most of our installations boast solid revenues and earnings from the games, and this is all added revenue with no real additional labor costs involved.